Gi60s/openapi-enforcer-middleware/docs-src/guide/openapi-document.md

 ---
-title: Open API Document
+title: OpenAPI Document
 subtitle: Guide
-description: This guide covers how to use Open API extensions to link your Open API document to your code.
+description: This guide covers how to use OpenAPI extensions to link your OpenAPI document to your code.
 ---

-Take the following Open API document:
+Take the following OpenAPI document:

 ```yml
 openapi: '3.0.0'